ethitter/Taxonomy-Dropdown-Widget/readme.txt

 Numerous formatting options are provided, including maximum numbers of terms, term order, truncating of term names, and more.

-Using the `taxonomy_dropdown_widget` function, users can generate dropdowns for use outside of the included widget.
+Using the `taxonomy_dropdown_widget()` function, users can generate dropdowns for use outside of the included widget.

 This plugin was formerly known as the `Tag Dropdown Widget`.
 It was completely rewritten for version 2.0.

+**Follow and contribute to development on GitHub at https://github.com/ethitter/Taxonomy-Dropdown-Widget.**

 == Installation ==